 Our work in Institutional Development

-Bridging the gaps between policies, institutions and services We seek to bridge the gaps between policies, the institutions which are responsible for implementing them, and the services which need to be delivered.
+We seek to bridge the gaps between policies, the institutions which are responsible for implementing them, and the services which need to be delivered.
 This approach is applicable across a wide range of disciplines; from private sector development, to legal sector reform, to national HIV/AIDS strategies; where similar generic problems exist.
 Policies are typically developed by technical experts, without reference to the strengths and weaknesses of the institutions which will implement them.
 Opportunities for effective progress are missed, because policies do not play to existing institutional strengths; while unrealistic policy objectives are doomed to failure by inherent institutional weaknesses.

 The institutional incentive structure, particularly in the public sector, is bureaucratic and risk averse, and needs to be careful assessed and then incrementally enhanced, to provide the enabling environment within which policies can succeed.
 We support this process by providing a combination of institutional assessment skills, human resource and systems development and financial planning; linked to an overall understanding of strategic development, policy and planning processes.